Here's an important question you've definitely wondered before:

 If you have a nonstick pan, and the protective layer on it starts peeling, do you have to throw it away immediately?

-That was one of our audience member's questions to Rachael, and this was here Immediate response:
+That was one of our audience member's questions to Rachael, and this was her immediate response:

 And another thing!

-As Rach explains, "It's bad for the nonstick."
+As Rach explains, heating a nonstick pan empty is "bad for the nonstick."

 And yes, once the coating starts peeling, it can be hazardous for you!